 The Solstice Low-Residency MFA in Creative Writing Program at Pine Manor College offers concentrations in fiction – including popular fiction and genre fiction, creative nonfiction, poetry, comics graphic narratives, and writing for children young adults.
 The Solstice Program requires four semesters of intensive work via mail or e-mail and five, 10-day residencies when students are physically on the college campus.

 Between the residencies, students work one-on-one on a semester-long project with a faculty mentor.
 During this time of independent work and study, students collaborate with their faculty mentor to explore their genre in depth through reading, discussion, craft analysis, and the creation of new work.

 The program requires 60 credits—including work done during the residency and the remaining semester—for completion.

 Each 10-day residency, held in summer and winter, begins the new semester with a demanding program of creative writing workshops in which students’ creative work-in-progress is analyzed and discussed.
 These workshops are the heart of the MFA residency, and the eight, three-hour sessions required allow students to experience a variety of pedagogical approaches; to develop constructive critiquing skills; and to enhance their own writing (and artwork, in the case of graphic narrative students)via close study of others works-in-progress.
+Students have the opportunity to work with at least two different faculty mentors while in workshop each residency, as the 10 days are split into two halves, providing the chance for a wider range of perspectives and feedback.
 Our approach to the writing workshop emphasizes an atmosphere of mutual respect and consideration between students and faculty members.